 How Big Is The GEDmatch DNA Database?

 GEDmatch doesn’t publish the size of its database on its website.
-Therefore, I don’t have the most up-to-date size in 2021.
+Therefore, I don’t have the most up-to-date size.

 The company was purchased by Verogen in 2020.
 We have an article that covers the ownership of GEDmatch.